CommonDoc/common-html/README.md

 (common-html.emitter:node-to-html-string node) ;; => "<p>test</p>"
 ```

+## Attributes

+CommonHTML let's you customize the HTML output by inserting attributes (such as
+class names or data attributes) in node metadata.
+All CommonDoc nodes hold
+optional metadata, as key-value pairs.
+Every pair where the key starts with
+`html:` will be emitted with this prefix removed.

+So, for instance, if a node has a metadata pair like `"html:class" =>
+"theorem"`, the resulting HTML for that node will have `class="theorem"`.

 # Multi-file emission

 Normally, a document is emitted into HTML as a single file.
 You can also perform